College of Nursing Comfort Shawls Project

 When creating your comfort shawl, please use yarn that is soft and washable.
 Yarn brands that meet these criteria include: Lion Brand, Red Heart, Bernat, and Loops & Threads.
 We anticipate the cost for materials to be between $20-25 (3-4 skeins of yarn and knitting needles).
 However, craft stores have frequent sales on yarn and you may wish to add your name to the mailing list to receive coupons and special offers.

 As you craft your comfort shawl, think of the person that will eventually receive it and the gift of comfort you are providing.
 Once you have completed your comfort shawl, please machine wash and dry it (by itself) to remove any potential allergens.
 If you wish, you can name your comfort shawl.
-Please deliver your comfort shawl to Dr. Glover (HPNP 3229) or email email@example.com to arrange local pick-up.
+Please deliver your comfort shawl to Joan Castleman by emailing email@example.com to drop off or arrange local pick-up.
 If you are sending your comfort shawl by mail, please use the address listed below.

 Nursing student volunteers will work with the Palliative Care team to distribute comfort shawls to patients.
 As we collect comfort shawls from volunteers, we will affix a College of Nursing Comfort Shawls label and a note of comfort to accompany the gift to the patient.
 Patients will select their comfort shawl from a book describing the available comfort shawls; each description will include a photograph the comfort shawl, name of the shawl, measurements and thickness, and the first name of the person who crafted the comfort shawl.